top of page

 Project Charter

-The Modified Project Charter incorporates outcomes for successful implementation, the risks associated with them and potential mitigation strategies.
+The Implementation Project Charter incorporates outcomes for successful implementation, the risks associated with those outcomes, and potential mitigation strategies.
 This section replaces the original “Project Risks and Mitigation” section.
 The implementation outcome questions are based on Acceptability, Feasibility, Adoption, Fidelity and Penetration.
 If the implementation outcome is not being achieved, the team can identify factors affecting it (environmental, organizational, provider or recipient related) and potential strategies to mitigate them.

 Who should use Project Charter?